BOPOHA/blog/content/posts/2022-05-30-github-action-tips.md

           cd work_dir
           ./venv/bin/pytest -v
 ```
-If your contaner runs as a non-root user, you need adds some github-related things.
+If your contaner runs as a non-root user, you need to add some github-related things.
 See comments bellow.
 ```dockerfile
 ARG CODE_VERSION